-Inside: How to raise kind kids, plus books to teach kids kindness, plus a fun kindness rocks challenge and a 30-day kindness calendar (free printables included).
+Inside: If you are wondering how to teach kindness to a child, look no further.
+We’ve also listed books that teach kids kindness, plus a free and fun kindness rocks challenge and a 30-day kindness calendar.

-When you think of your kids as adults, do you image them as kind, caring, thoughtful individuals?
+When you think of your kids as adults, do you imagine them as kind, caring, thoughtful individuals?

 The type of people who hold doors open for others, help the elderly and goof around with young kids.